tanzx-s/odin_fds/README.md

 # odin_fds
-Just an attempt to get up to speed with front end web development, especially JavaScript
+Just an attempt to get up to speed with front end web development, especially JavaScript.